rtedpro-cpu/windowsnetboot/guides/netboot.xyz/dhcp.md

 IPXE Shell
 ```

-In the shell, enter the following lines.
+In the shell, enter the following line.

 ```bash
 dhcp